jonathanvanschenck/Baby_Monitor/README.md

  * Make it pretty with a some css formating
  * Set up case formatting for if the client is as desktop or mobile
  * Add instructions for setting a static ip address and domain name for the server, to make client log in more user friendly
+ * Set up some user accounts to add some security to the video stream
+ * Add some hardware specs and suggestion, potentially even a 3d printable file to mount a raspberry pi and webcam inside of?
+ * Add some code to power some IR leds off a gpib or usb port so that the webcam can see in the dark